nRF24/RF24Network/docs/main_page.md

 - The largest node address is 05555, so up to 781 nodes are allowed on a single channel.
   An example topology is shown below, with 5 nodes in direct communication with the master node, and multiple leaf nodes spread out at a distance, using intermediate nodes to reach other nodes.
+- With the newer NRF52x devices, up to 3200 nodes are allowed on a single channel

 @image html example_tree.svg